 - whether the IHC service has an educator which can cater to the care needs of the family

 If a family approaches a service looking to access In Home Care, and the service refers the family to a Support Agency, will the Support Agency recommend places for that family to that same service?

 IHC Support Agencies will recommend the allocation of places to IHC services which can cater to the care needs of the family.
 This may mean that if an IHC service refers a family, the Support Agency may match the family with another service that can better meet their needs.

 Matching families with educators

 Do families get to keep their present educator?

-Families may be able to retain the services of current educators provided the educator is engaged by an IHC service (approved for the Child Care Subsidy) and meets the requirements for IHC as outlined in the national guidelines.
+Families may be able to retain the services of previous educators provided the educator is engaged by an IHC service (approved for the Child Care Subsidy) and meets the requirements for IHC as outlined in the IHC National Guidelines.
 These include the qualification requirements for IHC.